compphil2mmae/compphil2mmae.github.io/content/post/250714_Ausschreibung_hiwis/index.en.md

 ---
 # Documentation: https://docs.hugoblox.com/managing-content/

-title: "Ausschreibung: Studentische Hilfskräfte"
+title: "Job posting: Student assistants"
-subtitle: "Das CompPhil²MMAE-Team sucht Verstärkung!"
+subtitle: "The CompPhil²MMAE team is looking for new members!"
-summary: "Die Arbeitsgruppe **CompPhil²MMAE** am Department für Philosophie sucht für das akademische Jahr 2025/26 *studentische Hilfskräfte*, die unser Team in Lehre und Forschung unterstützen"
+summary: "The **CompPhil²MMAE** working group at the Department of Philosophy is looking for *student assistants* for the 2025/26 academic year to support our team in teaching and research."
 authors: [christian.seidel, gregor.betz]
 tags: []
 categories: []